-Press Menu > Burst > "Infinite" to enable the Infinite burst.
+When the Shift key is illuminated, press Home/Menu $\rightarrow$ Burst $\rightarrow$ "Infinite" to enable the Infinite burst.
 The instrument will set the trigger source to "Manual" automatically.
 A diagram of an infinite cycle burst will appear on the screen.